-If applicable, a Controlling Body may appoint an Interchange Stewards to officiate during a Match.
+If applicable, a Controlling Body (here: any of: AFLG, AFLG Affiliates/Umpires) may appoint an Interchange Stewards to officiate during a Match.
 The Interchange Stewards shall:

 - a) be positioned throughout the Match at or near the Interchange Area; - b) monitor and approve the interchange of Players made by each Team during a Match; and - c) report to the field Umpire any infringement by a Team of this Law 7.